adampresley/configinator/README.md

 }
 ```

 The result of this will be a struct whose values come from the environment or command-line flags.
+As you can see, embedded structs are also respected, allowing for flexible configurations.

 ## How It Works